 They are optimistic.
 They are optimistic because they believe in God’s power.
-It does not matter what crisis may come to the family, there will always be a glorious morning to dawn.
+It does not matter what crisis comes to the family, there will always be a glorious morning at dawn.
 Optimism helps overcome difficulties.
 They grow in the possibilities, but they also accept the things that cannot be changed.

 Connectivity.
-They maintain connectivity in the middle of the crisis.
+They maintain connectivity in the middle of a crisis.
 They value mutual support, collaboration, and commitment.
-The individual needs, differences and limits of each family member are respected.
+The individual needs, differences, and limits of each family member are respected.
 And when the crisis produces emotional wounds, the family seeks new ways to heal and restore relationships.

-Emotional expression is open.
+Open emotional expression.
 They promote sharing a variety of feelings (joy, happiness, sadness, anger).
-There is mutual empathy and great tolerance to each individual’s differences, who take responsibility for their own emotions, behaviors and avoid judging others.
+There is mutual empathy and great tolerance to each individual’s differences.
+They take responsibility for their own emotions and behaviors, and avoid judging others.

-They see crisis as opportunities.
+They see crises as opportunities.
 Nothing happens in life without God allowing it to happen.
-The ways in which the family interprets adversity determine the emotions they will experience.
+The ways in which the family interprets adversity determines the emotions they experience.
 Adversity can be seen as a calamity or an opportunity to grow in life.
 One decision leads to death and the other one to hope.

 The banana tree is very resilient, even when it seems so weak.
 No fire or typhoon can kill it.
-Even if his body is cut into a thousand pieces, it can still survive.
-The only way it can be prevented from growing back is by pulling it out completely.
-God has created the family with this ability to be resilient even in the most difficult trials that may come, because no trials will come upon us that we cannot bear.
+Even if its body is cut into a thousand pieces, it can still survive.
+The only way to stop it from growing back is pulling it out completely.
+God has created the family with this ability to be resilient even in the most difficult trials because no trials will come upon us that we cannot bear.

-This Maybe, while we recognize the value of the family in the face of crisis, we also honor the value a mother has when helping the family in the midst of crises.
-It is the mother who begins to prepare that little child so that he/she can be resilient before the crisis, who helps her children develop emotional intelligence, she is the one who makes the difference in the family.
+While we recognize the value of the family in the face of crisis, we also honor the value a mother has when helping the family in the midst of crises.
+It is the mother who begins preparing the small child so that he/she can be resilient before the crisis and who helps her children develop emotional intelligence.
+She is the one who makes the difference in the family.

-Based on what we mentioned before, the role of the mother is decisive in the resilience of the children, and, together with the father’s work, they will have in their hands the formation of future adults who will know how to face the vicissitudes of life in a conscious and effective way, and who will overcome the crisis that befalls them, together, without separations, without family ruptures.
+The mother’s role is decisive in the resilience of the children, and, together with the father’s work, they will have in their hands the formation of future adults who will know how to face the changes of life in a conscious and effective way, and who will overcome any crisis that befalls them, together, without separation, without family ruptures.

-If each home, takes God’s hand, it will build resilient people from the teachings at an early age, society will count on adults whose emotional intelligence will be well developed, whose psychological and emotional stability will allow them to establish mature, healthy and beneficial interpersonal relationships that will guide them to have their own resilient families in the future.
-We can conclude then that resilience is the key to having a healthy, prosperous and balanced society.
-Everything comes from the family, and home.
+Each home taking God’s hand will build resilient people from the teachings at an early age.
+Society will count on adults whose emotional intelligence is well developed, whose psychological and emotional stability will allow them to establish mature, healthy, and beneficial interpersonal relationships that will guide them to having their own resilient families in the future.
+We can conclude then that resilience is the key to having a healthy, prosperous, and balanced society.
+Everything comes from the family and home.